(formerly known as Tinea acrozyga)

 The caterpillar pupates in its leaf-mine.

-The forewings of the adult moth are pale brown, each with a yellow and white stripe along the costa and the hind margin.
+The forewings of the adult moth are brown, each with a yellow and white stripe along the costa and the hind margin.
 The hindwings are satin white, each with a brown stripe along the costa.
 The wingspan is about 1 cm.

 The species has been found in